ezraroi/Human-AI-Collab/output/manuscript_sections.md

 The core mechanism enabling the LLM's integration into a transformative cognitive system is Functional Alterity (FA)—the leveraging of the AI's difference to create the necessary productive tension.
 ### A. Functional Alterity and Engineered Tension
 Functional Alterity defines the AI's role by its deliberate dissimilarity—its non-conscious, fallible nature—to enforce Irreducible Alterity and Non-Deterministic Engagement.
-- Alpha-Function Activation: This engineered difference generates the Productive Epistemic Tension (\|D-C\|) necessary to activate the human's core psychic mechanism, the Alpha-Function.
+- Alpha-Function Activation: This engineered difference generates the Productive Epistemic Tension necessary to activate the human's core psychic mechanism, the Alpha-Function.
 The Alpha-Function is the capacity to metabolize raw, unthinkable experience (beta-elements) into thinkable, meaningful thoughts (alpha-elements).
 - The Anti-Otto Device: The AI’s known propensity for hallucinations and unreliability means the user cannot automatically endorse/trust the information, which violates the automatic endorsement criterion of classical Extended Mind Hypothesis (EMH).
 This mandated skepticism is not a flaw, but a primary functional feature.
     - The sources argue that if the AI did meet the EMH criterion of automatic trust, it would result in the Protein Shake Brain (PSB) pathology, where the challenge gap collapses (\|D - C\| → 0) and the alpha-function atrophies.
 The AI's unreliability acts as an "Anti-Otto" Device that forces verification and metabolism.